allenai/persona-bias/README.md

    ```
 6. **Test:**

     Test your setup by running the following command.
-This will download the `college_biology` dataset of the MMLU Benchmark and query ChatGPT (`gpt-3.5-turbo-0613`) for the responses to the first 10 questions.
+This downloads the `college_biology` dataset of the MMLU Benchmark and queries ChatGPT (`gpt-3.5-turbo-0613`) for the responses to the first 10 questions.
 It then computes the accuracy from the ChatGPT responses.
     ```
     python persona/run.py --end_idx 10 --eval
     ```